 The Platinum Card® from American Express is one of the most valuable credit cards available on the market.
 It’s rich in benefits, such as lounge access, travel credits, hotel elite status, and more.
 One of the biggest perks of the Platinum Card is that you can add authorized users for a reasonable fee and they receive almost all of the same perks as the primary cardmember.
-So here’s a breakdown of the Platinum Card authorized user benefits.
+So here’s a breakdown of the Amex Platinum authorized user benefits.

 Two different types of authorized users